Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: Energy Infrastructure Expansion Models

 \textbf{Modeling considerations.} Despite differences in terminology, the reviewed tools share a common structural representation of energy systems.
-Most frameworks model the system as a network of generation sources, demand sinks, energy transport (\textit{e.g.}, transmission lines), and storage technologies.
+Most frameworks model the system as a network of generation sources, demand sinks, energy transport (e.g., transmission lines), and storage technologies.
 For sensitivity analysis, these tools typically require inputs such as investment costs, fixed and variable costs, emissions limits, load, and renewable outputs.
-Several tools extend this baseline representation with additional representations, such as water inflow for hydro reservoir storage, reliability metrics, UC constraints, reserve considerations, and risk measures as shown in column `Key aspects' of Table~\ref{tab:tools}.
+Several tools extend this baseline representation with additional representations, such as water inflow for hydro reservoir storage, reliability metrics, UC constraints, reserve considerations, and risk measures, as shown in column ``Key aspects'' of Table~\ref{tab:tools}.

-Temporal resolution (TR) is typically user-specified and can easily be adjusted.
-All tools support a perfect foresight (PF) mode where the future system condition is fully known.
-Many tools also allow myopic planning (decisions are made without full foresight), or rolling-horizon (RH) with limited look-ahead over a moving time window.
-Spatial resolution is similarly flexible across most tools.
-Some platforms adopt predefined spatial structure; for example, ReEDS uses mixed-resolution balancing area and county representation and GenX employs a zonal model.
+Temporal resolution is typically user-specified and can easily be adjusted. {Many tools also support temporal aggregation, in which hours or days with similar demand and renewable-generation profiles are clustered into a smaller set of weighted representative periods that capture seasonal variability.} All tools support a perfect foresight (PF) mode where the future system condition is fully known.
+Many tools also allow myopic planning (decisions are made without full foresight), or rolling-horizon (RH) with limited look-ahead over a moving time window. {Spatial resolution is often configurable through the input network, but choice of resolution is not completely free.
+Feasible resolution depends on the tool’s supported network formulation, data requirements, available datasets, and scalability.} Some platforms adopt predefined spatial structure; for example, ReEDS uses mixed-resolution balancing area and county representation and GenX employs a zonal model.
 While most tools focus on electricity systems planning, a subset supports multi-vector energy modeling.
 Examples include flixOpt, which co-optimizes electricity and heating systems, and REMix, which includes hydrogen, synthetic fuels, and gas network through modular extensions.

 \textbf{Uncertainty handling.} Across the open-source CEM tools reviewed here, uncertainty is most commonly represented through scenario enumeration.
 Several tools support sensitivity analysis across alternative input assumptions by solving multiple deterministic model instances.
 Some frameworks complement this approach with sampling-based techniques, such as Monte Carlo.
 Beyond sensitivity analyses, a smaller subset of tools implement scenario-coupled stochastic programming, most often in a two-stage form in which investment decisions are shared across scenarios while operations vary by scenario.
 Only limited support exists for more advanced stochastic structures.
 Among tools, SpineOpt provides one example of a multi-stage SP using directed acyclic graphs that allows branching and convergence of scenarios over time.